rxnlabs/wc-authorize.net-pro/readme.txt

 == Installation ==

-1. Upload `authorize-net-payment-gateway-for-woocommerce-aim` folder/directory to the `/wp-content/plugins/` directory
+1. Upload `woo-authorize-net-gateway-aim` folder/directory to the `/wp-content/plugins/` directory
 2. Activate the plugin (Wordpress -> Plugins).
 3. Go to the WooCommerce settings page (Wordpress -> WooCommerce -> Settings) and select the Checkout tab.
 4. Under the Checkout tab, you will find all the available payment gateways.
 Find the 'Authorize.Net' subtab and click it.